njayp/icarus/BLOG.md

 ### Hosting

 Oracle OKE.
-It's managed.
-It's easy.
-It's FREE.
-[This](https://me.mattscott.cloud/kubernetes-on-oracle-cloud-for-free/) is a good tutorial.
+It's managed, it's easy, it's FREE.
+This is a good [guide](https://me.mattscott.cloud/kubernetes-on-oracle-cloud-for-free/).

 ### Ingress

-Cloudflare Tunnel.
-It's managed.
-It's easy.
-It's FREE.
-Follow [this](https://developers.cloudflare.com/cloudflare-one/tutorials/many-cfd-one-tunnel/).
-Purchase your domain name through Cloudflare for easy integration.
+Instead of a traditional ingress, I decided to use Cloudflare Tunnel, as Cloudflare would shield my site from common internet woes, and make my hosting cheaper.
+Also, it's managed, it's easy, it's FREE.
+This is a good [tutorial](https://developers.cloudflare.com/cloudflare-one/tutorials/many-cfd-one-tunnel/).
+I purchased my domain name through Cloudflare for easy integration.

 ### Routing